laldu/User-Guide-EuroTeQ-Enrolment-Process/README.md

 3. Under databases, click on the database titled: "student_mobility_enrollment_reciever_business"
 4. Go under "schemas" and there should be a section labeled "tables"
 5. That is where you will be enrolling students
+6. If you would like to select a specific student based on their data see the [SQL Guide](#SQL-Guide)

 <img width="551" height="574" alt="pgAdminDropdown" src="https://github.com/user-attachments/assets/c870933e-bbde-4582-98c9-779bb83965f9" />